Women In Hospitality Come Together Over Shared Passion For Food Business

 "We see a lot of economic value in this," Bernstein says.
 "Women in the Pineapple universe want to support each other by buying their products and investing in their businesses."

-She says venture capital firms looking to invest in more women-owned businesses have approached them to ask about Pineapple Collaborative's network, and that they've secured partnerships with food delivery service Caviar and fast casual chain Sweetgreen (Bernstein managed social impact programs at the company before leaving to focus on Pineapple Collective full time), among others.
+She says venture capital firms looking to invest in more women-owned businesses have approached them to ask about Pineapple Collaborative's network, and that they've secured partnerships with food delivery service Caviar and fast casual chain Sweetgreen (Bernstein managed social impact programs at the company before leaving to focus on Pineapple Collaborative full time), among others.
 She and Pasternak are also currently organizing a workshop on funding small businesses.

 Echoing other women's movements that have taken root in recent years, Pasternak and Bernstein say inclusion is core to their mission.
 "It's not enough to be a feminist organization if we don't include the voices of women of more backgrounds," says Bernstein.
 To that end, she says they've organized events centered on the culinary history of immigrant women and ensure panel discussions feature women from diverse walks of life.